This site reflects some of Caroline Rothwell’s projects created from the emissions of industry, technology and nature.

 “In Carbon emission 1, (2019), Rothwell animates a baroque cartouche, as one of her gas emission paintings softly breathes; its curvilinear tendrils mimicking shells and fronds of exotic plants.
 A corporeal energy exudes from it as a furling leaf exhales from the top and a seething body-like branch twists and turns at its base.”
 Victoria Scott, exhibition text excerpt, Splice, 2019

 “Most people consider the soot from car tailpipes waste or pollution.
-But for British artist Caroline Rothwell carbon emissions are her medium of choice.”
+But for artist Caroline Rothwell carbon emissions are her medium of choice.”

 Temple News, Philadelphia, October 2015